lgcarriedo/infiniteJest/infiniteJestNotes.md

 There are several reasons why splitting using ```wordSplit = sampleRead.split()``` doesn't work.
 Since it is cutting on the space all the symbols are present.

 5. Do I even need to split into list to get occurances?
 It might be easier to leave as string, remove symbols, and use the find feature.
+No.  It is easiest to just remove symbols then make a list.
+The list will be useful later as I need an index number for each word.

+6. Then I made the program input the two files from command line, to help with testing.

+7. Now I need to parse out each chapter.

+Parsing out each chapter is harder than I imagined.
+I think what I need to do is to take advantage of the list of chapters and split by that list and reinterate over that list to split into list.

+\b[A-Z0-9]{2,}\b

 ###TODOD NEXT

-**Get list of Characters**
+Now I need to split each of these into chapters.

+Regex for a paragraph:  ^M

+I then need to assign the number to each chapter.

+numWords per chapter = chapLen.

+Each found term will be assigned a number based on chapter and overall in the book.

 ##Programing concepts